plagakit/chip-8-emulator/README.md

 #### Desktop Application (Linux)

-Check out the repo, then on your machine do:
+Clone the repo, then on your machine do:

 ```bash
 mkdir bin